LEARN ABOUT OUR CALENDAR, TUITION, PHILOSOPHY & MORE.

 HOW DO YOU TEACH KIDS TO READ IF THEY LEARN INDEPENDENTLY?

 Learners in a Montessori environment learn to write before they learn to read using materials like sandpaper letters to learn letter sounds and a moveable alphabet to put letters together, sounding them out to spell words.
 Materials like these allow children to move and learn by doing as well as learn to “write” before they have the fine motor skills to control a pencil.
 These skills are worked on in our Spark studio as learners need to have a foundational reading ability in order to be successful in Discovery.

 We are a faith-based school, and we believe that emulating the examples Jesus set provides a solid path for learners to follow.
 We also believe all people—regardless of creed, nationality, etc.—are worthy of honor and should be treated with respect.
 In addition, we recognize God as the ultimate Creator, embodying the fullness of creativity, ingenuity and wisdom.
 Our goal is to weave these principles into the daily learning experience at Quest Academy.

 Our parent organization is New Life Community Church, but we are non-denominational and Gospel-centered in our approach to teaching.

 MAY I VISIT CAMPUS OR GET A TOUR?

 In order to protect the learning environment of our Eagles, we do not offer tours or have meetings on campus while school is in session.
-We have two Open Houses each year and we encourage anyone interested in meeting our guides or seeing our studios to attend at these times.
+We have open houses throughout the year and we encourage anyone interested in meeting our guides or seeing our studios to attend at these times.

 WHAT DO YOU MEAN BY A "HERO'S JOURNEY"?